jmbybel/SWENG500/PayloadGenerator/README.md

 PayloadGeneratorTest.java
 ```

+Delete the logFile.txt each time to refresh the test results to confirm they work as expected.

 Run as a JUnit Test to see the test results pass to ensure the code is operating as expected.

 ## Deployment